HugoCasa/hach-project/index.md

 Reading them one can already guess that the second quote from the US scores lower, but why is that?
 <br>
 It cannot be due to the length of the quote, as it is much longer and still scores lower than the first.
-Since the scorer we used for the analysis is based on multiple functions
+The scorer we used for the analysis is based on multiple functions that take into account number of words, complex words, sentences etc.
+In the second quote the  'wishy-washy answers' must be of lower complexity than for example the 'tropical rainfall patterns' from the first quote.

 And what about the sentiment on climate change?
 Might there be a difference how the US and Europe feel and speak about this topic?